 Manual labor was constantly in demand from the young to the elderly.
 During the generation of which we are presently referring the first steam engine had not yet made its appearance.
 Quaint but promising locomotive engines made their appearance after the commencement of the 1800s, but Theophilus' children probably did not live long enough to see them, let alone having the privilege of benefiting from their use.
 It was Theophilus' grandchildren who were being born during the time mechanical labor saving devices were being recognized, but even then the equipment was crude.
 However such oncoming help was promising.

 As stated earlier in this chapter of the Eynons, research effort has been slowly rewarded with this family in particular.
-We early resorted to help on these lines to professional researchers but they, too, were severely handicapped by the fact of not only a difficult language problem but, also, by the fact that the ministers of the parishes involved were reluctant and, often adamantly against permitting researchers into their records as well as being reluctant to search their records for hire.
+We early resorted to help on these lines to professional researchers, but they, too, were severely handicapped by the fact of not only a difficult language problem but, also, by the fact that the ministers of the parishes involved were reluctant and, often adamantly against permitting researchers into their records, as well as being reluctant to search their records for hire.
 There were exceptions to a degree.
 In some cases a minister's successor was not so spiteful in this matter and limited research could be done.<!
 The paragraph below was written by Paul Blacker on 27 January 2020 as a replacement for the original>

-As was mentioned earlier, some members of the family were touched by the message of Mormon missionaries the same year Mother Elizabeth passed away.
-Whether she had heard the message before she closed her eyes in her last sleep we are not informed.
-It is quite possible, for as the reader will remember, the first Mormon :missionaries appeared in Liverpool in 1837 and made rapid progress, first in north England but success soon spread throughout England and Wales in particular.
+As was mentioned earlier, some members of the family were touched by the message of Mormon missionaries.
+The first Mormon missionaries appeared in Liverpool in 1837 and made rapid progress, first in north England, but success soon spread throughout England and Wales in particular.

 We learned form the 1850 Utah census that Martha Elizabeth Eynon of Wales, the daughter of James and Elizabeth Eynon was married to Daniel D. Hunt.
 We have searched and researched for Martha's marriage place and date but to no avail.
 We had tax receipts from Pottawatamie County in Iowa made to Daniel D. Hunt which showed that he had lived there in 1848 and 1849.
 We searched the marriage and 1850 census records of Pottawatamie County for their marriage but it wasn't recorded there.
 While searching the census we found James Eynon and his daughter Louisa listed.
 James listed himself as being 57 years of age with no occupation and Louisa gave her age as 27.
 Perhaps this was but a pause on their westward trip.